Containers Are Just Linux process (or process tree).

 - I/O accounting and limits

-Without cgroups, a "container" could still exist as an isolated process, but it would be terrible for multi-tenant systems because one noisy workload could starve everything else.
+Without cgroups, a "container" could still exist as an isolated process, but it would be terrible for multi-tenant systems because one noisy workload could fucked up everything else.
+That is why resource limit is the fucking important!

 Primitive 3: A Layered Root Filesystem